 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.
 Full Disclosure Here.

-The number of natural disasters has been steadily increasing in recent decades and many experts say this trend is likely to continue.
+The number of natural disasters has been steadily increasing in recent decades and many experts say this trend is likely to continue in 2025.
 From hurricanes slamming into the coast of Florida to torrential rains leaving many Texans underwater, there always seems to be a natural disaster happening somewhere.

 Unfortunately, these disasters rack up billions of dollars in damages and often cost lives.
-Having the proper gear in information when disaster strikes can make all the difference and that’s where emergency radios, also referred to as weather radios, come in.
+Having the proper gear and information when disaster strikes can make all the difference, and that’s where emergency weather radios — sometimes called NOAA alert radios — come in.

 As you already know, we are a society that puts a great deal of trust in technology and when that technology fails us we are usually left uninformed and unprotected.
 I’m guessing you or someone you love has been in a situation where technology has let you down.
 Maybe you were in the middle of nowhere and your GPS stopped working.